Rakshita2127/Experiment-2/README.md

 VS Code

 # Problem Statement
-1.)
-Write a program to show size of different data types.

-2.)
-Write a program for static class.
+Write a program to show size of different data types and to Write a program for static class.

 # Theory